Playboy

 Playboy (stylized in all caps) is an American men's lifestyle and entertainment magazine, available both online and in print.
-It was founded in Chicago in 1953 by Hugh Hefner and his associates, funded in part by a $1,000 loan from Hefner's mother.
+It was founded in Chicago in 1953 by Hugh Hefner and his associates, funded in part by a US$1,000 loan from Hefner's mother.

-Known for its centerfolds of nude and semi-nude models (Playmates), Playboy played an important role in the sexual revolution and remains one of the world's best-known brands, with a presence in nearly every medium.
+Known for its centerfolds of nude and semi-nude female models (Playmates), Playboy played an important role in the sexual revolution and remains one of the world's best-known brands, with a presence in nearly every medium.
 In addition to the flagship magazine in the United States, special nation-specific versions of Playboy are published worldwide, including those by licensees, such as Dirk Steenekamp's DHS Media Group.
+(Note: Attributed to multiple references:)

-The magazine has a long history of publishing short stories by novelists such as Arthur C. Clarke, Ian Fleming, Vladimir Nabokov, Saul Bellow, Chuck Palahniuk, P. G. Wodehouse, Roald Dahl, Haruki Murakami, and Margaret Atwood.
+The magazine regularly published interviews with prominent celebrities, authors, and politicians, as well as short stories by novelists such as Arthur C. Clarke, Ian Fleming, Vladimir Nabokov, Saul Bellow, Chuck Palahniuk, P. G. Wodehouse, Roald Dahl, Haruki Murakami, and Margaret Atwood.
 With a regular display of full-page color cartoons, it became a showcase for cartoonists such as Jack Cole, Eldon Dedini, Jules Feiffer, Harvey Kurtzman, Shel Silverstein, Doug Sneyd, Erich Sokol, Roy Raymonde, Gahan Wilson, and Rowland B. Wilson.
 Art Paul designed the bunny logo.
-Leroy Neiman drew the Femlin characters for Playboy jokes.
+LeRoy Neiman drew the Femlin characters for Playboy jokes.
 Patrick Nagel painted the headers for Playboy Forum and other sections.

-Playboy features monthly interviews of public figures, such as artists, architects, economists, composers, conductors, film directors, journalists, novelists, playwrights, religious figures, politicians, athletes, and race car drivers.
-The magazine generally reflects a liberal editorial stance, although it often interviews conservative celebrities.

 After a year-long removal of most nude photos in Playboy magazine, the March–April 2017 issue brought back nudity.